tfausak/tfausak.github.io/_drafts/ruby-classes.md

 While developing [a fix][] for ActiveInteraction,
 I wondered if there were other ways to do this.
-After doing some research,
-I discovered that there are nearly 20 different ways to see if an object is an instance of a class in Ruby.
+I did some research and discovered that there are at least 18 different ways to see if an object is an instance of a class in Ruby.
-Each one of them can be broken with a single line of code.
+And a single line of code can break each of them.

 I've compiled a list of all the different methods, along with how to break them.
 A word of warning, though:
-If you're using anything other than `.===` and `#is_a?` (or `#kind_of?`), you're probably doing it wrong.
+If you're using anything other than `.===` and `#is_a?` (or `#kind_of?`), you're doing it wrong.

 ## Class